 Naturally, the film studios - great and small - competed to produce the most compelling ads designed to appear in the papers.
 And this was true whether the “papers” were big city rags like the NY Times, the Chicago Tribune or LA Times, or the somewhat smaller Big Bend Sentinel, the Nome Nugget or the Carmel Pine Cone.

-Although all the film studios - MGM, 20th Century Fox, Warner Bros., Paramount, RKO, Universal, etc. - were fiercely competitive with one another, surprisingly, they all seemed to use the same “plate maker” to create the wooden blocks and metal plates necessary for presses across the Country to print the newspaper ads announcing the following week’s attractions.
+Although all the film studios - MGM, 20th Century Fox, Warner Bros., Paramount, RKO, Universal, etc. - were fiercely competitive with one another, surprisingly, the vast majority used the same “plate maker” to create the wooden blocks and metal plates necessary for presses across the Country to print the newspaper ads announcing the following week’s attractions.
 Designed by the art departments in Hollywood, artwork was sent to Omaha, Nebraska where KB Typesetting expertly applied age-old techniques necessary to produce, in reverse, metal images of the legendary stars and magical imagery that said to the reader” You MUST see this movie!”

 From the heavy blocks and plates, pressed paper “mats” were made to be sent across the country by the thousands.
 In various sizes, ads for Midnight Cowboy, Jaws and The Mummy would be rushed to newspapers coast to coast.
 Because the plates and blocks were reasonably heavy and very costly to make, these “masters” stayed with KB.
 Some would think that the materials in some way could be re-used for cost savings, but KB thought differently; and so, these artifacts from the world of letterpress printing were put in storage.

 More than two decades ago, two friends from Omaha stumbled across the archive.
-KB Typesetting had been closed for years, it ’s demise brought on by the digital age.
+KB Typesetting had been closed for years, its demise brought on by letterpress, a more advanced printing technique.
 With no set plans as to what they could do with the collection, these friends found the blocks, plates and assorted ephemera fascinating and, no doubt, historic, and so they acquired it.
 All 60,000 items!

 As luck would have it, not long after the acquisition, the new owners of the collection were watching public television’s Antiques Roadshow when movie expert/film historian Rudy Franchi appeared.
 The two friends then reached out to Rudy, describing their collection.
 In the Appraisal he later produced, Mr. Franchi refers to having seen printing blocks like those in the collection before.
 They were in the hands of collectors who had, at most, a few examples each.
-Theirs were nothing like the 60,000 artifacts that he was now being confronted with and which the historian eventually identified as a “source collection.”
-Tracing the history of movies in America, he referred to the KB Typesetting Collection as having no equal, of being essentially priceless, and a one-of-a-kind collection.
+Theirs were nothing like the 60,000 blocks & plates that he was now being confronted with and which the historian eventually identified as a “source collection” and the “Holy Grail” of movie memorabilia.
+The collection has also been described by letterpress expert Erin Beckloff as the “find of a lifetime.”
+Tracing the history of movies in America, he referred to the KB Typesetting Collection as having no equal, of being essentially priceless, and as a one-of-a-kind collection.

-The new owner of the Archive will have a museum collection.
-Whether it will be used to reproduce images from the past is to be seen.
-But what is certain is that this is a thrilling collection like no other.
+The new owner of the Archive will have a museum collection, a collection like no other.
 It is the essence of 20th century culture.
 It is great.
-With an auction date for the Archive to be sold as single lot still to be announced, interested parties are urged to contact Guernsey’s.
+Interested parties are urged to contact Guernsey’s.

 A sneak preview of the items being offered in this collection: